Communication as Voting: Introduction

-LMB consider a binary-state setting under a key assumption that the receiver and senders share aligned preferences in each state: both prefer the proposal in one state and the status quo in the other.
-However, the senders and the receiver have different payoff magnitudes.
-Hence, when the state is uncertain, a conflict of interest emerges: the senders and the receiver possess different thresholds of doubt for implementing the proposal. \cref{tab:1} provides an illustrative example.
-The parameter $t>1$ captures the receiver's stronger preference intensity and leads to different thresholds of doubt: The senders prefer the proposal if they believe the high-state probability exceeds $1/2$, while the receiver favors it if her belief exceeds $1/(1+t)$.
+LMB consider a binary-state setting in which the receiver and the senders agree on the preferred policy in each state: both prefer the proposal in the high state and the status quo in the low state.
+However, this alignment is only ordinal: the receiver and the senders differ in payoff magnitudes.
+Hence, when the state is uncertain, a conflict of interest emerges: the senders and the receiver possess different thresholds of doubt for implementing the proposal. \cref{tab:1} illustrates this payoff structure.
+The parameter $u>1$ captures the receiver's stronger preference and implies different thresholds of doubt: the senders prefer the proposal if they believe the high-state probability exceeds $1/2$, whereas the receiver favors it if her belief exceeds $1/(1+u)$.

-LMB show that information transmission is all or nothing, depending on whether the conflict of interest falls below a critical threshold.
-If the conflict is below the threshold, a sequence of equilibria exists in which, as the number of senders grows large, they report almost truthfully.
-Each sender approves the proposal with probability approaching one when his signal favors the proposal, and rejects the proposal with probability approaching one when his signal opposes it.
-Consequently, the receiver can fully learn the state, and the information dispersed among the senders is successfully aggregated.
-However, if the conflict exceeds the threshold, babbling is the unique outcome, in which the senders ignore their signals, and complete unraveling occurs.\footnote{In the example above, there exists $\hat{t}$ such that complete learning occurs if $t<\hat t$, whereas complete unraveling happens if $t>\hat t$.}
+LMB show that information transmission is all-or-nothing, depending on whether the conflict falls below a critical threshold.
+If the conflict is below this threshold, there exists a sequence of equilibria in which, as the number of senders grows large, each sender approves with probability approaching one when his signal favors the proposal and rejects with probability approaching one when his signal opposes it.
+Consequently, the receiver can fully learn the state, and dispersed information is aggregated efficiently.
+By contrast, if the conflict exceeds the threshold, babbling is the unique equilibrium outcome: the senders ignore their signals, and communication completely unravels.\footnote{In the example above, there exists a threshold $\hat u$ such that complete learning occurs if $u<\hat u$, whereas complete unraveling occurs if $u>\hat u$.}